jhjdev/simplerqms-test/README.md

-# SimplerQMS User and Group Management System
+# SimplerQMS User and Group Management System 🚀

 ## About This Project

 This project was originally a technical test for SimplerQMS that I have since expanded upon.
 I decided to use it as a learning tool to expand my skill set and create a showcase of various technologies and best practices in modern web development.
-Through this project, I've implemented testing frameworks, API documentation, UI enhancements, and CI/CD workflows to demonstrate a comprehensive approach to full-stack development.
+Through this project, I've implemented testing frameworks, API documentation, UI enhancements, CI/CD workflows, and **enterprise-grade monitoring** to demonstrate a comprehensive approach to full-stack development.

 ## Overview

 This application provides a comprehensive system for managing users, groups, and their hierarchical relationships.
-It includes both a RESTful API and a modern web interface for managing these entities.
+It includes both a RESTful API, a modern web interface, and an **enterprise-grade monitoring dashboard** for managing these entities with real-time insights into system performance.

-## Features
+## Core Features ✨

-- Create, list, update, and delete users
+- 👥 Create, list, update, and delete users
-- Create, list, update, and delete groups
+- 🏢 Create, list, update, and delete groups
-- Add, remove, and list members of a group
+- 🔗 Add, remove, and list members of a group
-- Check if a member is within a group hierarchy
+- 🔍 Check if a member is within a group hierarchy
-- Get all members within a group hierarchy
+- 📊 Get all members within a group hierarchy
-- Support for group-to-group relationships (groups can contain other groups)
+- 🏗️ Support for group-to-group relationships (groups can contain other groups)
-- Modern web interface for all operations
+- 💻 Modern web interface for all operations

+## Enterprise Monitoring Features 📈

+- 📊 **Real-time Performance Sparklines** - Live charts showing response times, memory usage, and database connections
+- 🚨 **Intelligent Alert System** - Automatic monitoring with smart thresholds for system health
+- 💾 **Comprehensive System Metrics** - Memory usage, CPU utilization, uptime tracking, and request statistics
+- 🗄️ **Database Intelligence** - Connection monitoring, query performance, and operation statistics
+- 🔄 **Auto-refresh Dashboard** - Live updates every 30 seconds with manual refresh controls
+- 📤 **Health Report Export** - Download comprehensive system reports as JSON
+- 🐳 **Docker Container Monitoring** - Container resource usage and health status
+- ⚡ **API Traffic Analysis** - Request counts, error rates, and performance metrics
+- 📝 **Recent Activity Tracking** - Monitor last user creations and group modifications
+- 🌍 **Environment Information** - Complete system environment and version details

-## Technology Stack
+## Technology Stack 🛠️

-- **Backend**: Node.js with Express.js
+- 🟢 **Backend**: Node.js with Express.js and TypeScript
-- **Database**: PostgreSQL
+- 🐘 **Database**: PostgreSQL with comprehensive monitoring
-- **Frontend**: Svelte with Material UI components
+- ⚡ **Frontend**: Svelte with Material UI components and Vite
-- **Containerization**: Docker and Docker Compose
+- 🐳 **Containerization**: Docker and Docker Compose
+- 📊 **Monitoring**: Custom-built enterprise-grade health dashboard
+- 🎨 **Styling**: Modular CSS with Material Design principles
+- 🔒 **Security**: HTTPS with SSL certificates

 ## API Documentation